 Digital banking platforms are financial services provided solely online, which rely on process automation, web-based services and application program interfaces (APIs).
 Customer convenience and user experience are at the core of these services, which is why digital banking platforms give customers and businesses many options to manage all their personal finances including payments, investments, spending analysis, and more, right from their smartphone or other online channel.

-According to Finextra, some common options and capabilities that digital banking platforms offer are:
+Some common options and capabilities that digital banking platforms offer are:

 - Checking and savings accounts